Film Stars Don't Die in Liverpool: Plot

 In October 1981, Peter's parents are still expressing support for Peter and Gloria's friendship.
 Peter and his parents acknowledge that Gloria needs more attentive medical attention for whatever is ailing her.
 However, Gloria insists that her illness isn't serious.

 In 1979, Peter visits Gloria in Los Angeles and their romance continues at Gloria's modest Malibu trailer park home.
 Gloria's mother, Jeanne, demonstrates support for Peter and Gloria's romance, but Gloria's older sister, Joy, is hostile.
 Both encourage Peter not to marry Gloria, given Gloria's earlier and scandalous marriage to her former stepson Anthony Ray who was also significantly her junior.
 Peter and Gloria reveal to each other that they've both experimented with same-sex attraction.

 In October 1981, once contacting Gloria's doctor in Lancaster, Peter learns that Gloria's breast cancer has returned after initial remission in 1975.
 Gloria has refused any further treatment.
 Peter eventually confronts Gloria with what he knows, but Gloria insists she'll get better.
 Peter reluctantly shares the prognosis with his family, Gloria's hosts.
 Peter tells his friend Eileen that he still loves Gloria.

 From 1979, Gloria and Peter's romance continues until the spring of 1981, and Peter spends time with Gloria in New York City, including a visit from Eileen.
 Gloria invites Peter to live with her in America full-time.
 However, shortly thereafter, Gloria suddenly cools to the relationship without explanation, distancing herself from Peter.
 Gloria kicks him out of her New York City apartment, and he returns to Liverpool for an acting job in an Alan Bleasdale play.

 It is revealed that Gloria's sudden change of heart in New York City was driven by her learning that her cancer had returned.
 Her earlier refusal of chemotherapy in 1975 has contributed to the cancer's return.
 Her distance from Peter and keeping of secrets was because of ongoing tests and doctor appointments.
 She doesn't share this with Peter and instead hopes to drive him away as the cancer is diagnosed as terminal.

 In October 1981, Peter struggles with his family on how to approach care of Gloria.
 As she becomes increasingly weak, Gloria decides to allow Peter to inform her family of her illness.
 Peter surprises Gloria by taking her to a theatre to read from Romeo and Juliet (a scene in which the real actor Peter Turner makes a cameo appearance as stage hand Jack).
 They reconcile.
 Gloria's oldest son Timothy arrives from the US to assist Gloria in returning home.
 Peter gently packs her belongings as Gloria sleeps.
 Gloria says goodbye to Peter and his family and departs for the U.S. They share a final kiss.

-The film concludes with footage of Gloria winning the Academy Award for Best Supporting Actress for her portrayal of Rosemary Barlow in The Bad and the Beautiful at the 25th Academy Awards.
+The film concludes with footage of Gloria winning the Academy Award for Best Supporting Actress for her portrayal of Rosemary Bartlow in The Bad and the Beautiful at the 25th Academy Awards.